Bachelor of Arts

 Whether you want to sing opera, play jazz piano, perform on Broadway, or join an indie rock band, the Music program empowers you to pursue your dreams by connecting you with valuable opportunities.
 The Music program offers a bachelor of arts degree in music that allows you to choose an emphasis in Music Studies, Vocal Performance, or Piano Performance, with the possibility of double or customizable majors.
 An audition is required to become a music major and you must audition on the instrument you plan to major in.

 Explore opportunities on campus for private lessons and performing as well as information on Westminster summer camps availible to high school students and the community partnerships the program has formed.

 What You'll Learn

-- Perform with a high degree of competency on one or more instruments or voice in both solo and ensemble capacities and in different settings
+- Perform with a high degree of competency on 1 or more instruments or voice in both solo and ensemble capacities and different settings

 - Apply the subdisciplines of music theory, aural skills, and music history to learning, insightfully interpreting, and successfully creating or performing music